andreas-jonsson/vbados/README.md

-There is a very simple extension of the int33 protocol to let clients know whether the incoming coordinates come from an absolute device (like the VirtualBox integration) or from a relative device (like a real PS/2 mouse or when the integration is disabled).
+There is a very simple extension of the int33 protocol to let clients know whether the incoming coordinates come from an absolute device (like the VirtualBox integration) or from a relative device (like a real PS/2 mouse or when the integration is disabled):

 > When the int33 user interrupt routine is called, bit 8 of CX indicates that the
 > x, y coordinates passed in CX, DX come from an absolute pointing device